 How hard is it to split pine?

-If you’re lucky enough to get know-free wood, green pine isn’t a problem to split.
-But it often has knots through it that makes splitting tough work.
+If you’re lucky enough to get knot-free wood, green pine isn’t a problem to split.
+But it often has knots through it that make splitting tough work.

 How do I know if the wood is pine?